yahoo/covid-19-dashboard/README.md

 ## License

 This project is licensed under the terms of the Apache 2.0 open source license.
-Please refer to LICENSE in the project root for the full terms.
+Please refer to the [LICENSE](LICENSE) for the full terms.

 [status-image]: https://cd.screwdriver.cd/pipelines/4627/badge
 [status-url]: https://cd.screwdriver.cd/pipelines/4627